Should we be riding with emotion? Let’s read on and allow me to share my thoughts on this.

 As much as we humans are smart and as much as we can act off logic and intelligence, we are also very emotional beings.
 Riding with emotion is very normal for us.
 You can see this emotion come out all the time around horses from both amateur and even professional riders.
 Whether you get frustrated during a session or even in some cases I’ve seen, getting angry, it really has no place in our work with horses.

 It’s no easy task and it won’t happen over night.
 We’ve all been there when it feels like nothing is going right whatsoever – Even though we know it can go right!
 That makes it even more than frustrating!
 It’s how we act in these moments, whether good or bad, that can leave a long lasting mark on a horse.

 As riders and trainers, it’s vital to be level headed and not let things escalate.
 It is easier said than done but it’s not impossible.
 It isn’t even that we have to be emotionless, but we have to learn how to control that emotion while on horseback.

 Breathe!
+Let’s try not to be riding with emotion for a second.
 That thing that just went wrong 5 seconds ago is now in the past.
 It went wrong and you can’t change that.
 Take a deep breath and have a think about what happened.
 Think about what you did or didn’t do.
 Think about what the horse did and move on to the next step.

 Try again.
 Think about what went wrong initially and keep it simple in the correction.
 Don’t overreact or over ride, focus on giving clear and firm aids.
 Sometimes we get complacent with our signals when we need to be clear.
 Horses aren’t robots and we should never assume they’ll just do the exact thing we want them to.
 We are riders, not passengers.